Mentored Student Research Program

 Students will have the opportunity to discuss their research through oral or poster presentations.
 Most students do not complete an entire research project during the summer, but rather work on a portion of a larger study.
 When thinking about doing an oral or poster presentation, it is perfectly acceptable to focus the student’s presentation on hypotheses and methodology in the absence of conclusive results.
 It is ideal if you begin discussing with your student early in the summer about what they can present.

 New this year!
 Student research lightning presentations!
-Six students will be selected to give a brief 3 - 5 minute lightning talk at the closing program.
+Six students will be selected to give a brief 3 - 5 minute lightning talk.
 Lightning talks are limited to a maximum of eight slides, including introduction, background, methods, conclusions, references, and acknowledgements.
 Please note: lightning talk presenters are also requested to present a poster.

 Students may also apply to be selected to be included in the student keynote portion of the closing program.
 Two students will be chosen to give an oral keynote presentation involving 12 minutes to speak and three minutes for audience questions about the research they conducted throughout the summer.